bneutra/enviroform/README.md

 ### Your terraform input variables files, *environments*

 You will also specify a relative path to your top level .tfvars file for the tf config that you want to deploy.
 This is where the file heirarchy that defines an *environment* comes in to play.
-An "Environment" is a collection of related resources.
-We create a heirarchy of terraform tfvars files that reflect the heirarchy of an *environment* E.g. in AWS, these would exist in an AWS Account.
+An *environment* is a collection of related resources.
+We create a heirarchy of terraform tfvars files that reflect the heirarchy of an *environment* E.g. in AWS, these would exist in an AWS account.
 That account may have multiple regions under it.
-Each region will have it's own backend.tfvars (e.g. sepecifying an S3 bucket).
+Each region will have it's own `backend.tfvars` (e.g. specifying an S3 bucket).
 In each region, you have your collection of terraform resources (which you can name arbitrarily, e.g. "apps" "infra")

 Expects the following files to exist:
   - ```<your_path>/<environment>/environment.tfvars```